miklevin/MikeLev.in/_posts/2025-10-10-ai-perception-refactoring-browser-cache-lpvg.md

 escape.
 These guard-rails seem so solid it's the source of frustration in AI-assisted coding because those models are *never really learning.* They did their learning like a year ago and you're still riding it's wake.
-You can see

-## The Fixed Nature of LLMs and the 18-Month Cadence
-that in the repetitive mistakes Gemini was making over the past few days which I wrote tooling in the form of `ai_edit.py` to... well, guard-rails.
+You can see that in the repetitive mistakes Gemini was making over the past few days which I wrote tooling in the form of `ai_edit.py` to... well, guard-rails.